-The device specification syntax allows a device name to be longer than 39 characters.
-Those device names that are longer than 39 characters display as "DCPS\$" for the value of the /ON qualifier.
+Note The desire and Costing contact allows a desire where the least them The device specification syntax allows a device name to be longer than 39 characters.
+Those device names that are longer than 39 characters display as "DCPSS" for the value of the /ON qualifier.
 The device name is stored in logical name DCPS\$queue-name_DEVICE_NAME.